 Given the scale of the challenge, it would be easy not to take it head-on, staying in our comfort zone.
 Particularly since we often evolve in a closed-loop, our minds walled up daily in the language elements and imperatives of the clients.
 However, collectively, we have the duty and the ability to rethink our businesses and anticipate the changes to come.
 We are not talking about spotting and following trends.
 We are talking about altering our DNA as communication professionals.

-I question some peers’ attitude of keeping at a distance any reflection and commitment in this direction.
-Commitment is not a dirty thing, and to place oneself above the related issues is a luxury that one cannot afford.
-A poor choice in the long run.
-Which would seem at best to be intellectual laziness, at worst a profound cynicism.
-Our professions do not shine by a unanimous recognition of their social utility.
-Our best schools, far from challenging toxic models, contribute to their reproduction.
+I question some peers’ attitude of keeping a distance from any commitment in this direction.
+Commitment is not a dirty thing, and thinking to be above climate issues is a luxury no one can afford.
+Our jobs do not shine by a unanimous recognition of their social utility.
+Our best schools contribute to the reproduction of toxic models.
 Being up to the stakes that run through society is our chance to do well.

 Becoming the change we want to see